How much will my money grow?

 Enter your numbers

-Use the main scenario first, then add a comparison scenario if you want to test another option.
+Use Scenario 1 first, then add Scenario 2 if you want to compare another option.

 Quick scenarios